Arrange or cancel an appointment

 Currently there are 20-30 advice requests per day with a very low conversion rate to appointments without intervening investigations or treatments.
 Please be aware that the doctor does not have access to any more appointments than the receptionists – if you are simply wishing to book an appointment please do this via reception.

 Minor illness same day booked appointments.

-Minor illness surgeries run twice a day (apart from on Wednesdays when we shut for training from 1430).
+Minor illness surgeries run twice a day.
 The receptionist will guide you to one of these surgeries if appropriate.
 Please note that these are slightly shorter than routine appointments and the doctor will normally only be able to deal with the single problem that you have told the receptionist about.
 All the doctors do their best to run to time with these surgeries but due to on-call commitment some delays may be unavoidable.

 Booked routine appointments (same day and in advance subject to availability).

 We release routine appointments in stages up to four weeks in advance.
 Please book one of these appointments if there is a certain time in the future which you hope to make appointments or if there is a specific doctor that you wish to see.
 For ongoing problems we urge you to arrange follow up with the same doctor as this will improve continuity and quality of care.
 Please be aware that not all the doctors work every day.

 There are many conditions or situations when it is not necessary for you to be seen face to face for a review or to arrange the next stage in treatment.

 The receptionists will also book one of these appointments if you contact the surgery requesting a call from one of the doctors.